“Dear Rich,

 From there, consistency is everything.
 Apply standards evenly.
 No favourites.
 No special treatment.
 No overcompensation.
 Praise in public.
 Challenge in private.
 Make it clear through your behaviour that the role, not the history, now defines the relationship.

 Give yourself permission to let some relationships change.
 You have moved from being a peer to being accountable for a function.
-That comes with distance as well as authority, and you will find your balance over time.
+That comes with distance as well as authority, and things will find a natural balance over time.

-Being a Head of Marketing is not about being liked.
+Being a Head of Marketing will never be a popularity contest.
 It is about being trusted to set direction, make calls, and hold the line when it matters.
 Sometimes that means making decisions that are uncomfortable, even if they keep you up at night until that final day with HR.

 Do that with fairness, clarity, and calm, and most of the team will come with you.
 The ones who cannot, will, in time, either adapt, move on, or be moved on.